Henry990826/optionLearn/README.md

-This repository documents my notes on options learning, covering options basics, strategy development and literature\n I hope it can help you!
+This repository documents my notes on options learning, covering options basics, strategy development and literature\
+I hope it can help you!